abdelrahman-ahmed/RTL-Localizer-iOS/README.md

-# RTL-Localizer-IOS
+# RTL-Localizer-iOS
-support right to left languages in IOS applications
+support right to left languages in iOS applications

 see the project's Wiki